 More than 50 percent of Hiram students begin their freshman year “undeclared.”
-You’ll be expected to declare a major by your sophomore year, but we’re confident you’ll feel ready, thanks to close work with your advisor and the Career Center, including:
+You’ll be expected to declare a major by March of your sophomore year, but we’re confident you’ll feel ready, thanks to close work with your advisor and the Office of Career and Academic Development, including:

 - thoughtful selection of classes

 - conversations about the kind of work, service, study and other activities you feel the most passionate about

 - discussions about what you see yourself doing – in the realm of family, career and hobbies – not just after graduation, but in 15, 25 and 35 years

 - tests and assessments give insight into your personality, strengths, values, skills, and more